History as a Verb: Community Engagement

 - Our History Club and Phi Alpha Theta students sort through student submissions and select presenters for the annual symposium.

-- The National History Day program includes a progressive contest cycle open to students in grades 6-12 beginning with the district contests in February/March, state contest in April, and national contest in June.
+- Program includes a progressive contest cycle open to students in grades 6-12 beginning with the district contests in February/March, state contest in April, and national contest in June.

-- FORTEPAN IOWA is a digital archive that features curated photos taken by ordinary Iowans over the nineteenth and twentieth centuries.
+FORTEPAN IOWA is a digital archive that features curated photos taken by ordinary Iowans over the 19th and 20th centuries.
 The photos represent the personal, whimsical, poetic, significant, and accidentally artistic moments of everyday Iowa life, and tell a rich story of Iowa’s great diversity and complexity.

 Iowa Encyclopedia Project